-Many times I’ve heard the following reasons for restricting social media usage at work: “We don’t want our staff to be distracted.”
+Restricting social media usage at work is sometimes done out of fear.
+“We don’t want our staff to be distracted.”
 And: “They shouldn’t waste their time on social media.”
-Other reasons may include perceived cyber risks or the cost of excess data usage.
+Other understandable reasons may include perceived cyber risks or the cost of excess data usage.

 We don’t really understand what social media is all about

-Even though consumers are using social media for health purposes, we’re not interested
+Even though consumers are using social media for health purposes, we’re not really interested

 Why staff should have access

-Here are five reasons why health care staff should have access to LinkedIn, Twitter, YouTube, Blogs etc…
+Here are five reasons why health care staff should have access to sites like LinkedIn, Twitter, YouTube, Blogs etc:

 Social networks are powerful learning tools for staff

-Social media are increasingly used as health promotion tools (e.g. embedded YouTube videos)
+Social media are increasingly used as health promotion tools (such as embedded YouTube videos)

-Shared knowledge accessible via social media will assist staff in finding answers and making better decisions
+Shared knowledge accessible via social media will assist staff in finding answers and making decisions

-Interactions with peers and thought leaders increases work satisfaction (and will contribute to staff retention)
+Interactions with peers and thought leaders can increase work satisfaction (and will contribute to staff retention)